hphelion/documentation/api.copyright.md

 ## Load Balancing as a Service (LBaaS) ## {#lbaas}

-Copyright &copy; 2013 Hewlett-Packard Development Company, L.P.
+Copyright &#169; 2013 Hewlett-Packard Development Company, L.P.

 ----

 ## Domain Name Service (DNS) ## {#dnsaas}

-Copyright &copy; 2012 Endre Karlson for Bouvet ASA
+Copyright &#169; 2012 Endre Karlson for Bouvet ASA

-Copyright &copy; 2012 New Dream Network, LLC (DreamHost)
+Copyright &#169; 2012 New Dream Network, LLC (DreamHost)

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at:
 [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)